-MyBB is licenced under the LGPL and therefore users may remove the MyBB copyright and credit notice from the footer of their forum, however those who choose to do so are ineligible for support on the community forums.
+MyBB is licensed under the LGPL and therefore users may remove the MyBB copyright and credit notice from the footer of their forum, however those who choose to do so are ineligible for official support on the Community Forums.

-To receive support users must display at the very least the following "powered by" notice on every page of their forum:
+To receive support users must display a powered by notice on every page of their forum:

 Powered by MyBB.

-If your theme does not already carry the powered by message it can be added by going into your admin control panel > Templates & Styles > Templates > *Select template* > Footer templates > Footer and then adding the following code:
+If your theme does not already carry the powered by message it can be added by going to Templates & Styles → Templates → Select template → Footer templates → Footer in your Admin Control Panel and then adding the following code:

 Powered by <a href="https://mybb.com" target="_blank" rel="noopener">MyBB</a>.

-Users that are found to violate this rule will be denied support temporarily (for the first offense) until rectified, or permanently for repeated offenders.
+Users that are found to violate the Support Eligibility Policy will be denied official support temporarily (for the first offense) until rectified, or permanently for repeated offenders.

-Users known to operate a website which contains any of the above will be noted by staff and they will be denied support in all future instances, regardless of whether the support is intended for another acceptable site operated by the user.
+The support is denied on a per user basis, regardless of whether the support is intended for another acceptable site operated by the user.
 This is because otherwise MyBB staff can not be certain if their support is benefiting an acceptable site or one that is not.

 The MyBB Group reserves the right to deny support to any member in any case they feel it is an appropriate consequence to other rule violations committed by the user.
 Examples of this might be abuse towards staff or members in a support threads, or if the user repeatedly sends mass private messages to staff for support.

 The MyBB Community Forums are not the only source of support available for MyBB.
 You may be able to find an answer to your problem on the Docs site or on another unofficial MyBB resource website.